Best Practices for Securing Your Virtual Classroom

 Share Links Privately

-Privately sharing the meeting with your students via UHD Gatormail or Blackboard is a good way to ensure the link isn't publicly available.
+Privately sharing the meeting with your students via UHD Gatormail or Canvas is a good way to ensure the link isn't publicly available.
 Avoid sharing the link via social media sites or publicly available areas.

 Meeting Security When Scheduling Via Outlook